Hinder: When the Smoke Clears and The Reign: 2014–2017

 On July 7, 2014, the band posted a video on their social media sites apologizing to fans for their inactivity and to announce that they had been writing new songs for the new album while searching for a new lead singer.
 They also announced a string of shows throughout the rest of the summer.
 Although never announced officially, the band played their shows with Nashville-based singer Nolan Neal on lead vocals.

-On December 9, 2014, Hinder officially announced their new album, and that it would be titled When the Smoke Clears.
+On December 9, 2014, Hinder announced their new album, and that it would be titled When the Smoke Clears.
 On January 20, 2015, Hinder officially announced that Marshal Dutton would be their new lead singer, via social media sites.
 Dutton has been affiliated with the band since his former band Faktion toured with Hinder and Rev Theory on the Girls Gone Wild tour back in 2006.
 He had also been writing and recording for the band since 2009 when they were going through the writing and recording sessions for All American Nightmare.
 Dutton had been working on every Hinder album since, even co-producing Welcome to the Freakshow alongside drummer Cody Hanson.
-On March 17, 2015, the band released a preview of the first song on their record, "Rather Hate Than Hurt" via loudwire, making it the second song to be released since founding vocalist Austin John Winkler departed the band in November 2013.
-The band also revealed their new album When the Smoke Clears will be released on May 12, 2015.
-The band went on tour in support of the new album starting in March 2015, they did a Summer tour throughout the U.S. with Full Devil Jacket Integrity Music Management and AGES APART supporting them.
-In November 2015, Hinder announced their Winter tour with Shaman's Harvest, Within Reason, Sons Of Texas, David Adkins and AGES APART.
-"When the Smoke Clears" spawned 4 singles, the most successful single "Intoxicated" debuted at #38 on the US Active Rock Chart, the song was co-written with upcoming country music singer-songwriter Ryan Hurd.
+On March 17, 2015, the band released a preview of the first song on their record, "Rather Hate Than Hurt" via Loudwire, making it the second song to be released since founding vocalist Austin John Winkler departed the band in November 2013.
+The band also revealed that When the Smoke Clears will be released on May 12, 2015.
+The band went on tour in support of the new album starting in March 2015; they did a Summer tour throughout the U.S. with Full Devil Jacket and Ages Apart supporting them.
+In November 2015, Hinder announced their Winter tour with Shaman's Harvest, Within Reason, Sons of Texas, David Adkins, and Ages Apart.
+When the Smoke Clears spawned four singles, the most successful of which, "Intoxicated", debuted at #38 on the U.S. Active Rock Chart.
+The song was co-written with upcoming country singer Ryan Hurd.